Ctrl+Z

-Every interface has undo except the terminal — where you can do the most damage. oops fixes that.
+Every interface has undo except the terminal — where small mistakes can do real damage. oops quietly backs up risky changes and catches destructive commands from AI agents like Claude Code and Cursor.

 | Command | What oops does | Undo |